 Photo by Gabriel Santiago

-Additionally, you’ll need to fill specific paperwork in order to get permission to drive unless you are from the UK – which basically gives you carte blanche to drive in Canada as long as you’ve brought your driving license along.
-Make sure you’ve made backup copies of your basic documentation and placed it in a water-proof folder.
-You can keep this at the bottom of your front compartment or on the bottom of your suitcase.
+- Make sure you’ve made backup copies of your basic documentation and placed it in a water-proof folder.
+You can keep this at the bottom of your glove compartment or on the bottom of your suitcase.
 Most of these copies are there just in case something happens to the original documentation, which is not an unknown occurrence, so don’t even think about going on the road trip without these backups.

 As long as you are familiar with English, you should be golden in most of Canada.
 However, it would be good if you familiarize yourself with certain French words and phrases if your self-drive road trip cuts through Quebec.